Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 I contend that every post office has at least one Reba type; a perpetually optimistic letter carrier of the feminine persuasion who constantly wears a beaming postal-issue smile along with her postal-issue satchel.
 She brightens up the days of grumpy co-workers and grouchy customers alike by displaying the brighter, cheerier side of America's oft maligned mail industry.
 You go girls!

 I would like to proudly report that this sampling is just the tip of the Iceberg; that I could go on forever about Letter Carriers on TV and in the Movies, but sadly enough this is not the case.
 The handful of Mailmen and the one Mail-lady I reported on here are about all there is.
 What's it going to take to get Hollywood to open its eyes and give your local Letter Carrier a more prominent role in its comedies and dramas?
 I personally plan to boycott the entertainment industry until more of the men and women proudly wearing the "We Deliver for You" eagle above the pocket are given their fair share of celluloid.
 Not really, but it makes me feel righteous to say it.

 Which of the above Letter Carriers represents the one who walks the beat on your block?
 Do you have a "Speedy Delivery" McFeely type, or are you cursed by a sketchy, sneaky Newman?
 Vote in the polls below and give me your thoughts on what you think of the entertainment industry's depiction of the American Letter Carrier.

 Honorable Mention - Taylor Negron in Better Off Dead

-Mel Carriere (author) from San Diego California on January 25, 2015:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on January 25, 2015:

 Cliff and I are not far apart.
 We're both a little paunchy, we guzzle a beer or two, and we are extremely opionated armchair pilosoohers.
 Thanks Breanne for reading!